 The PANORAMA system, as presented in this paper, may be regarded as one of the new interactive systems, with game playing - in the form of occasional battle(s) - as an intrinsic element.
-PANORAMA, and similar systems alike, presents us not only with a technical challenge, but more importantly also with a design challenge, which requires a new way of looking at the aesthetics of interaction, or perhaps we should say the meaning of such systems in our day to day experience, amplifying our awareness, DeepTime.
+PANORAMA, and similar systems alike, presents us not only with a technical challenge, but more importantly also with a design challenge, which requires a new way of looking at the aesthetics of interaction, or perhaps we should say the meaning of such systems in our day to day experience, amplifying our awareness.

-As our initial prototype was received with much interest, we see as important targets for future research, firstly the deployment of alternative platforms, including Second Life, and secondly the development of suitable games, that fit within the aesthetic framework determined by the primary $raison\ d'\hat{e}tre$ for PANORAMA, to promote and support social awareness.
+As our initial prototype was received with much interest, we see as important targets for future research, firstly the deployment of alternative platforms, Si & Eliens (2007), and secondly the development of suitable games, that fit within the aesthetic framework determined by the primary raison d'être for PANORAMA, to promote and support social awareness.